FrancesCoronel/personal-website-v3/content/posts/2017-04-25-binti-interview.md

   different systems --> legacy system
 - SF had used Excel --> master spreadsheet --> they try 1 or 2 vendors every
   year
-- CaseCommons --> non-profit custom software development for states and counties and cities
+- CaseCommons --> nonprofit custom software development for states and counties and cities
 - 712K in revenue for 2017, big discounts for early customers --> need to charge more --> 50% of subsidies came from gov.